Rowen110/ApacheKylin-Automation/README.md

 topic of kafka.The format of dataFile is `2016-10-30 t_processapply`.The `former` one of the blank is `time` and the `latter` one is
 `maintableName`.That program get the time by the key and name of lookuptable and Kylin RestfulApi.

+##Query Time
+Here,I give the release of Querying time by ApacheKylin Restful Api which is used by another project.It's true that this project doesn't contain this release.

 ##Dameon Process
 The project also has a Dameon Process.The Dameon Process is used to check the status of job.If it find the status is `ERROR`.`Firstly`, it will `discard` the job,then it will resume the job.